AmbiFC: Fact-Checking Ambiguous Claims with Evidence: Acknowledgments

-{ This work was supported through a gift from Google as well as the donation of cloud compute credits.
+This work was supported through a gift from Google as well as the donation of cloud compute credits.
 The authors wish to thank Dipanjan Das for his advice and support.
+The authors would like to thank the anonymous reviewers and the Action Editor for their valuable feedback and discussions.
+The authors would like to thank Jan Buchmann, Sukannya Purkayastha and Jing Yang for their valuable feedback on an early version of this publication.
 Conditional scoring with F1 arose from an idea during a conversation with Jonty Page.
-James Thorne is supported by an Amazon Alexa Graduate Research Fellowship.
 Max Glockner is supported by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
-Gisela Vallejo is supported by the German Research Foundation within the project “Open Argument Mining” (GU 798/25-1), associated with the Priority Program “Robust Argumentation Machines (RATIO)” (SPP-1999).
-Andreas Vlachos is supported by the ERC grant AVeriTeC. }
+Ieva Staliūnaitė is supported by Huawei.
+James Thorne is supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2019-0-00075, Artificial Intelligence Graduate School Program (KAIST)).
+Gisela Vallejo is supported by the graduate research scholarship from the Faculty of Engineering and Information Technology, University of Melbourne.
+Andreas Vlachos is supported by the ERC grant AVeriTeC (GA 865958) and the EU H2020 grant MONITIO (GA 965576). \else \fi